sara-nl/htdpdocs/source/Pages/software/user_software.rst

 Setup and sharing
 =================

-User installed software in the home directory can be shared among different users by setting the appropriate user permissions on the installed software directory and files.
+User installed software in the home directory can be shared amongst different users by setting the appropriate user permissions on the installed software directory and files.
 This can be done via the ``chmod`` command and help on this commands can be found by typing ``man chmod`` on the command line after